 - Generally, industrial designers are focused on user experience, style, and brand.
 Costing, design for manufacturability, and working mechanics are not their specialty.
 There are industrial designers out there who can really see things as a manufacturer and understand all those processes, but most of the industrial designers you see with the cool portfolios are focused on sketches and renders that are considered concept work.

 With that in mind, how do you choose, or really, should you have to?
 The answer is no. In the world between engineering and design are Product Developers.
 There is no degree for this, it comes only with years of experience on both sides of the coin bringing products from a concept to a manufacturable product.
 When you want to turn an idea into a product, you should really be looking for a Product Developer.
+They will be both industrial designers and mechanical engineers.

 - Product Developers can talk about manufacturing processes and stress loads, as well as talk about how a product elicits an emotion from a user.
 Their experience is usually broad, and they truly understand the entire process, concept to production, of a product, whether that product is a baby toy or an industrial laser.